Jonathan2251/lbd/_sources/install.rst.txt

   /usr/local/Cellar/icarus-verilog/0.9.5: 39 files, 12M, built in 55 seconds

-Install other tools on iMac
+Install Other Tools on iMac
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Install cmake and ninja as follows,
+Install CMake and Ninja with the following command:

 .. code-block:: console

-  $ brew install cmake
-  $ brew install ninja
+  brew install cmake ninja

-Install Graphviz for display llvm IR nodes in debugging,
+Install Graphviz for displaying LLVM IR nodes during debugging [#graphviz-dm]_.
-[#graphviz-dm]_.

 .. code-block:: console

   % brew install graphviz

-The Graphviz information for llvm is at section "SelectionDAG Instruction
+Information about using Graphviz with LLVM is available in the section
-Selection Process" " of "The LLVM Target-Independent Code Generator" here
+"SelectionDAG Instruction Selection Process" of "The LLVM Target-Independent
-[#isp]_  and at section "Viewing graphs while debugging code" of "LLVM
+Code Generator" [#isp]_, and in the section "Viewing graphs while debugging
-Programmer’s Manual" here [#vgwdc]_.
+code" of the "LLVM Programmer’s Manual" [#vgwdc]_.

-Install binutils by command ``brew install binutils`` as follows,
+Install binutils with the following command:

 .. code-block:: console